AigensTechnology/AigensSdkCore/README.md

 ## Requirement

-IOS - Swift 4.2+
+- IOS - Swift 4.2+
-Android - API Level 21+
+- Android - API Level 21+

 ## IOS Installation

-aigens-sdk-core is available through [CocoaPods](https://cocoapods.org).
+AigensSdkCore is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 Initialize pod file, if not already enabled: